 5. Start Scrubbing

-Once your solution has had time to dissolve and loosen the limescale, it’s time for some elbow grease.
-Pop on rubber gloves to protect your skin, then take a soft cloth or your scrubbing brush.
-Using a little pressure, scrub away the buildup.
+Once the solution has had time to dissolve or loosen the limescale, it’s time for some manual cleaning.
+Put on some rubber gloves if you like, though this isn’t necessary with natural cleaners.
+Then, grab a soft cloth or scrubbing brush.
+Apply a little pressure and rub away the buildup.
+Thanks to your acidic cleaner, it should come away relatively easily.

 Good Idea